Why Use Busbar Instead of Cable or Wire?

 Cable systems use insulated single-core or multicore cables in trays, conduits, or buried ducts, with terminations at both ends.
 For high-current work, designers add parallel cables per phase.
 Familiar to contractors and easy to procure, they suit smaller loads, irregular routes, and long-distance underground runs.

 Cable systems ultimately feed into distribution boards that receive and distribute power to final circuits.
 Understanding the types of electrical power distribution boards available helps clarify where cable systems connect to the broader distribution hierarchy.
-This article on distribution board types provides useful context.

-Busbar Systems vs Cable Systems: Key Differences
+Busbar vs Cable: The Key Differences at a Glance

 The busbar vs cable comparison becomes concrete when both systems face the same engineering criteria.
 On high-current projects, busbar trunking vs traditional cable distribution can reduce switchgear room floor space by 40–50%.
 Manufacturer field studies attribute this to consolidating phase conductors and mechanical support into a single enclosed assembly.